 By Tim Lambert

-In the centre of a castle was a stone tower called a keep where the inhabitants lived.
+In the center of a castle was a stone tower called a keep where the inhabitants lived.
 Surrounding it was a curtain wall.
-However even if attackers breached the curtain wall the defenders could retreat into the keep and continue to hold out.
+However, even if attackers breached the curtain wall the defenders could retreat into the keep and continue to hold out.